THIS EVENT IS NOW SOLD OUT! WE LOOK FORWARD TO HOSTING ANOTHER MEMBER EXCLUSIVE TOUR FOR YOU IN THE FUTURE! THANK YOU.

 Tour is free for members, $10 for nonmembers.
 Reservations encouraged but not required.

 Out of the Shadows: The Faces and Places We Never See is the topic for the next program in the series, “Unseen St. Pete: Hidden Faces & Unknown Places."
 From Elder Jordan’s early housing courts built in historically African-American mid-town to the popular and trendy Birchwood on Beach Drive, built in the 1920’s by a female developer, the program will explore the challenges that have been faced by female and minority developers and how those issues still resonate today.

 The program's panel is an interesting and talented group.
 USF professor and historian Peyton Jones will speak to the racial undertones of the city’s development history while historian Kimberly Hinder will highlight some of the forgotten local women and African American developers.
 Jones and Hinder will be joined by Gwendolyn Reese who grew up in racially divided St. Petersburg.
 Reese has worked tirelessly to bring the city's African American history to light and presently serves on the city's preservation commission.

 A light reception with cash bar will be held at 6pm.
-Program will start at 6:30pm.
+The program will start at 6:30pm.

 A special thank you to our title sponsor AARP Tampa Bay.
 Program support made possible by a grant from the Florida Humanities Council.
-A special thank you to in-kind sponsors The Tampa Bay 100 and freeFall Theatre Company.
+Thank you also to in-kind sponsors The Tampa Bay 100 and freeFall Theatre Company.